MarynaShavlak/dev-interview-hub/src/features/AuthByUsername/ui/AuthForm/RedesignedAuthForm/README.md

 ```
 ## Conclusion

-The **`RedesignedLoginForm`** component is a modern and visually appealing login interface designed to enhance user experience with contemporary UI elements.
+The **`RedesignedAuthForm`** component is a modern and visually appealing login interface designed to enhance user experience with contemporary UI elements.
 Its purpose is to offer a sophisticated and functional login solution that aligns with current design standards.
 By utilizing advanced UI components and incorporating seamless internationalization support, this component ensures an efficient and user-friendly authentication process.
 It plays a pivotal role in providing a polished and responsive login experience, reflecting the application's commitment to modern design and improved usability.